adlnet-archive/xapi-epub/README.md

 ##### Tools

 - This [epub validator](http://validator.idpf.org/) will give a sense of how well a book validates against the spec
+- Check the tools folder (warning, generated books are not production ready)

 ### The Future